mineiros-io/terraform-google-storage-bucket/README.md

 - **`iam`**

-  The `iam` resource objects that define the access to the resources.
+  The `iam` resource objects that define the access to the GCS bucket.

 <!-- all outputs in outputs.tf-->